OrbitalJin/LogiCode/README.md

 | `NOR`      | BitWise nor operator  | `READ`         | Read keyword          |
 | `XNOR`     | BitWise xnor operator | `LET`          | Let keyword           |
 > **Note** These are reserved keywords that cannot be used as identifiers.
-> Eventually I would like to migrate from the the key-per-key string streaming approach to a buffer scanning approach.
+> Eventually I would like to migrate from the the key-per-key string streaming approach to a buffer scanning approach, utilmately seperating the Lexing and reading logic into two seperate modules.

 ## Parser

 The `Parser` is a recursive descent parser that produces an `AST` from the `Tokens` that are produced by the `Lexer`.
+The language is defined by 3 mains constructs, namely:
++ **Declarations** introduce and define wires with initial signals. (e.g. `LET x <- 001;`)
++ **Expressions** are used for calculations or operations involving wires and signals. (e.g. `x AND y;`)
++ **Statements** perform actions within the program, which can include variable assignments, reading values, or other operations. (e.g. `READ x;` or `x <- a XNOR b;`)

+The Parser will need to differentiate and process these constructs accordingly when building the *AST*.
 ## AST

 The `AST` is a tree data structure that represents the source code.
 It is used to evaluate the source code in a recursive manner which